jacoblee93/auto-docstrings/README.md

 [The resulting PR](https://github.com/hwchase17/langchainjs/pull/2341) from running this script on the repo encompassed 280 files!

-Some changes were required after the initial pass as roughly 10 generated `@returns` annotations resulted in TSDoc comments incompatible with our automatically generated Docusaurus API reference docs, but overall quality seemed high.
-Here are some of the few I was impressed by:
+Some changes were required after the initial pass.
+Roughly 10 of the generated `@returns` annotations resulted in TSDoc comments incompatible with our automatically generated Docusaurus API reference docs.
+Also, a few of the docs for very technical, algorithm-heavy features
+(generative agents, parent document retriever) were vague, but overall quality seemed high.

+Here are a few I was most impressed by:

 A good explanation with parameters of the convenience method to create an OpenAI Functions-powered extraction chain: